ZupIT/beagle-docs/content/en/resources/components-positioning/overview.md

 ## Properties

-There are some properties Yoga Layout may use to insert, alter or delete components.
+There are some properties that Yoga Layout may use to insert, alter or delete components.

 ### **UnitValue**